 Making a tileset¶

-To begin, a tileset needs to be made.
-Here are some tiles for it.
-They are all in the same image for optimization reasons.
-There are so-called texture packers that will generate these spritesheets out of your separate texture files.
-Having them as separate images also works.
+Here are some tiles for a tileset.
+They are all part of the same image file.
+This is helpful for a game’s performance.
+There are so-called texture packers that will generate these spritesheets out of several separate tile images.
+But keeping them as separate images also works.

-Create a new project and move the above PNG image into the directory.
+Create a new project and move the above PNG image into the project directory.
 Next,

 go into the image’s import settings and turn off